sea-lab-wm/sprint_issue_report_assistant_tool/README.md

 You can also use your own fine-tuned models.
 You just need to add your model path in the `.env` file.

-[n.b. - The bug localization model (Llama-7b-chat-finetune) requires a GPU to run]
+[n.b. - The bug localization model (Llama-7b-chat-finetune) requires a GPU of the ampere family to load the shards to run, the entire project and the models require about 20gb of space]

 **Step 3:**